marclamb/TranscriptionWithWhsiperAI/README.md

 ## 🚀 Usage
 python whisper_gui_transcribe.py

-1. A popup will let you choose an audio file (.wav, .mp3, .m4a, etc.)
+1. A pop-up will let you choose an audio file (.wav, .mp3, .m4a, etc.)
 2. The script will transcribe it and save a .txt file in the same folder

 💡 Example